 · We also showed that Chk1 has an indirect role in protecting cells against chromatin bridges, by stabilizing BLM helicase to facilitate resolution of DNA replication intermediates that can lead to DNA bridges.

-· Finally, we have identified novel pathways that link chromatin bridges to the CPC to impose the abscission checkpoint in cytokinesis with chromatin bridges and are currently investigating the molecular interactions involved.
+· We also identified a novel ATM-Chk2-INCENP pathway that relays chromatin bridges to the CPC to impose the abscission checkpoint and prevent chromatin bridge-breakage in cytokinesis in human cells.
+We are now further investigating the molecular "sensors" involved.

 In cytokinesis with chromatin bridges, cells retain accumulations of polymerized actin (“actin patches”) at the base of the intercellular canal to prevent chromatin breakage.
 We demonstrated that formation of actin patches is dependent on the catalytic activity of the non-receptor tyrosine kinase Src at the bases of the intercellular canals.
 We also showed that Chk1 phosphorylates Src on serine 51 to promote Src catalytic activity and that this phosphorylation is required for actin patch formation and stable chromatin bridges in cytokinesis.
 We have recently identified additional actin-remodeling proteins that participate in the formation of actin patches and are investigating the molecular mechanisms involved.